kerry91/kerry91/README.md

-Hi, my name is Kerry A Warnes
+Hi 👋 my name is Kerry A Warnes
 ===============================
 Aspiring Frontend developer
 ---------------------------